danielthalhuber/c0d3-curriculum-20200312-review/lessons/js02-arrays/challenges/README.md

 # JS2 - Arrays: Challenges

+- All solutions must be solved recursively.
+Higher-order functions like `forEach`, `reduce`, `filter`, `find`, or `map` are not allowed.
+- These methods will permitted after they have been implemented in the following challenges.

 1. Array Generator

    - Goal: write a function called `solution` that takes a number and returns an array with the length equal to the given number.
 Each element in the array should have a value equal to its index.